 Sheriff: Soccer star Rooney charged with public intoxication

-LOUDON COUNTY, Va.
-(AP) — Soccer star Wayne Rooney was arrested last month at a Washington-area airport on a charge of public intoxication, authorities said Sunday.
+Soccer star Wayne Rooney was arrested last month on a public intoxication charge and taken to jail to sober up after he triggered a door alarm at a Washington-area airport, authorities said Sunday.

+Rooney was arrested Dec.
+16 by police at Dulles International Airport in Virginia after he caused the alarm to go off at an international arrivals gate, according to a statement from the Metropolitan Washington Airports Authority.
+Authorities said he didn’t breach airport security.

+Rooney, who plays for a Washington soccer team, had been traveling abroad in the days prior to his arrest, according to his social media posts.

+The airport authority said he was charged with misdemeanor public intoxication and taken to a county jail in the Virginia suburbs of the nation’s capital “to be held until sober.”
+The statement didn’t include further details on his arrest.

-The Loudon County Sheriff’s Office in Virginia said Rooney was jailed Dec.
-16 after his arrest on the misdemeanor charge by police at the Dulles International Airport in Virginia and then released on his own recognizance.
-The sheriff’s office released a mugshot from his booking that showed Rooney in what appeared to be an orange jail jumpsuit.
+The Loudon County Sheriff’s Office said Rooney, 33, was later released on his own recognizance.
+A mugshot from his booking shows Rooney in what appeared to be an orange jail jumpsuit.

-Court documents say Rooney was charged with public swearing and intoxication.
-He paid a $25 fine Friday.
+Court documents, which list Rooney as living in the capital suburb of Bethesda, Maryland, show he paid a $25 fine Friday.

-The sheriff’s office referred further questions to airport authorities.
-An airport spokesman said he was looking into what happened.

-It wasn’t immediately clear what led to the arrest, but Rooney appeared to have been traveling in the days beforehand.
+Rooney appeared to have been traveling abroad in the days before the arrest.
 He posted a picture on his verified Instagram account on Dec.
 14 in an airplane seat and said he was traveling to an auto race in Saudi Arabia.

-Before coming to play in the U.S. this year, Rooney, 33, starred for Manchester United in the English Premier League.
+Before coming to play in the U.S. this year, Rooney had starred for Manchester United in the English Premier League.
 His 208 career goals make him the league’s second all-time scorer.
 He was also the all-time leading scorer for England’s national team.

 When he joined Washington-based D.C.
 United, he became the latest in a series of European stars to play for U.S.-based Major League Soccer late in their careers.
 He helped the team reach the playoffs last year.